RasmusBruhn/termite-dmg/README.md

 #### Minor changes

 - Fixed minor visual bug in the c++ code generation where a double ;; would be inserted sometimes
+- Fixed bug where all fields like namespace, footer and header must be included in the data model

 ### 0.5.0